Forum – Basque Circular Summit

 (300 pax)

-La UE genera más de The EU generates more than 2.1 billion tonnes of waste per year.
-The data show that the amount of waste and how it is managed varies greatly between EU countries, but recycling has increased, while landfilling is decreasing.
 To reduce waste and its impact on the environment, the EU has adopted ambitious targets on recycling and landfill and is working to improve different waste streams.
 The aim is to promote the shift towards a more sustainable model: the circular economy.
-Furthermore, Europe is currently revising the Waste Framework Directive, which focuses particularly on food and textile waste.
-All of this will be analysed in this session.

-Sme sustainability assessment (S2-4)
+SME sustainability assessment (PS2-4)

 3rd April 2025